Objective:

 -

-- If your machine isn't one of these, create your own build volume with a Bounding Box block
+- If your machine isn't one of these, create your build volume with a Bounding Box block

 3. Orient the part within the Build Volume